 Someone once said that technical or hard skills will get a person an interview, but effective soft skills will get them the job offer.
 I think this pretty much sums it up for me.

-One of the main challenges I’ve come across in my learning career, is the unwillingness for technical employees to partake in ‘soft skills’ training.
-Traditionally soft skills events were training room based, with various activities including personal introductions, group discussions, flip chart feedback activities.
+One of the main challenges I’ve come across in my learning career is the unwillingness for technical employees to partake in soft skills training.
+Traditionally soft skills events were training-room based, with various activities including personal introductions, group discussions, and flip chart feedback activities.
 These are all things that I’ve found can send the technical employees running for the hills because this interaction relies on their personal skills.
-They may prefer the traditional classroom approach – ‘trainer tell, and I’ll listen and absorb.
-I don’t want to interact with other people, I just want to learn more of the craft of my expertise and go home’.
+They may prefer the traditional classroom approach – "trainer tell, and I’ll listen and absorb.
+I don’t want to interact with other people, I just want to learn more of the craft of my expertise and go home".

 That said, I think the topic plays a part too.
-Practicing a presentation and gaining feedback on your body language does need to be done so others can see it but with the ever growing sophisticated technology at our finger tips, that could be done via video conference or Skype for Business.
+Practising a presentation and gaining feedback on your body language does need to be done so others can see it but with the ever-growing sophisticated technology at our fingertips, that could be done via video conference or Skype for Business.

 Secondly, I think it’s important to understand how you learn best.
 There are many models and theories out there around this – so have a read of one and just get to know yourself a little better.
 All good training will be designed to suit every style of learner.
 It’s just a great advantage if you know which parts will really engage you instantly and which parts you’ll need to focus more on to stay attentive.
 For example, if you learn by getting involved and doing activities, it’s good to understand that you’ll need to force yourself to stay focused if there are periods of self-reflection working alone in the session.